 What are the best Nigerian directories for citations

-From my experience, the top citation sources in Nigeria include:
+From my experience, the top local citations building directories in Nigeria include:

 - VConnect – Most effective, ranks high in Google.